BACK ALLEY JAZZ

 The afternoon performances open with Nomadic Portals.
 This music and dance program celebrates the Diasporic history of jazz through a celebration of the music’s African roots and of the ways in which jazz has become a part of African influenced folk musics and rituals around the world.
 Listeners are invited to play percussive instruments along with performers while under the shade of the “Big Tree”--a traditional African gathering space that provides shade to the community, and to hear a performance of Bomba music by one of Chicago’s best ensembles.
 This installation and performance is dedicated to the youth of the South Side for their protection, encouragement, and longevity.

-Bomba con Buya musicians include: TEO LOPEZ, ROBERTO PEREZ, IVELISSE LOPEZ, LAUREN BROOKS, JONATHAN PACHECO, ARIF SMITH, and ANGEL FUENTES.
-African Dance & Music Institute performers include musicians IDRIS DANIEL; AKINJOBI DAVIS; MANGUE SYLLA; CLIFTON ROBINSON; and dancers JEREMY NOAH; AKILAH HILL; MARGARET RAINEY; DENISHA BURNS; NATASHA JELKS; PAMELA PENNEMON; JANEEN HARRELL; JUDY TYSON; and UCHE ONOMIYI.
+Bomba con Buya musicians include: TEOFILO LOPEZ, ROBERTO PEREZ, IVELISSE LOPEZ, LAUREN BROOKS, JONATHAN PACHECO, and ARIF SMITH.
+African Dance & Music Institute performers include musicians IDRIS DANIEL; AKINJOBI DAVIS; MANGUE SYLLA; CLIFTON ROBINSON; and dancers JEREMY NOAH; AKILAH HILL; AISSATOU BEY; DENISHA BURNS; NATASHA JELKS; PAMELA PENNEMON; JANEEN HARRELL; JUDY TYSON; and UCHE ONOMIYI.

 Hosted by Gail Mangrum.